-Brothers in Arms is an organisation that provides one-to-one mentoring for youth that have been identified as being at-risk, for various reasons.
+Brothers in Arms is an organisation that provides one-to-one mentoring for young people aged 7-15 years old that have been identified as being at-risk, for various reasons.

 Is it compulsory?

-No. We will only accept a referral for the child or young person that you are the parent/caregiver of if we have both you and your child’s consent.
+No. We will only accept a referral for the child / young person that you are the parent/caregiver of if we have both you and your child’s consent.

 Who are the mentors?

 Our mentors are all volunteers.
 They go through a comprehensive vetting process including an interview, full police check, and character references.
-They also undergo a training with us before they start which covers our expectations and what to do to keep your child safe while they are with them.
+They also undergo training with us before they start which covers our expectations and what to do to keep a young person safe while they are with them.